President Sirleaf of Liberia visited Winston-Salem on September 24, 2016 || video of program || photos

-Winston-Salem has five formal Sister Cities partnerships, Ungheni, Moldova; Kumasi, Ghana; Nassau, Bahamas; Shanghai - Yang Pu District, China and the City's newest partner, Buchanan, Liberia, under the auspices of Sister Cities International, an independent, non-profit association dedicated to creating and strengthening partnerships between U.S. and international communities in order to increase global cooperation, promote cultural understanding and stimulate economic development.
+Winston-Salem has five formal Sister Cities partnerships, Ungheni, Moldova; Kumasi, Ghana; Nassau, Bahamas; Shanghai - Yang Pu District, China and Buchanan, Liberia, under the auspices of Sister Cities International, an independent, non-profit association dedicated to creating and strengthening partnerships between U.S. and international communities in order to increase global cooperation, promote cultural understanding and stimulate economic development.

 Winston-Salem is uniquely gifted to offer the perfect combination of Southern Hospitality, Artistic Creativity, and Economic Vitality.